 Crop sensor cameras are able to utilize both crop lenses and full frame lenses.
 However, the image that results might be a little bit different if you’re pairing a crop body with a full frame lens.
 You see, the lens will reduce in the angle of viewing (but still be very effective).
 Here is an example to explain what I am talking about:

 Say you are using a 100mm full frame lens on a crop size sensor camera.
-The 100mm lens you now put on will give you an image equivalent to approximately 150mm to 160mm, depending on the actual size of the crop size sensor.
-This will therefore reduce your angle of view (your view will not be as wide, it will be more narrow.
-Remember, 100mm is much wider than 160mm).
+The 100mm lens will now provide an image equivalent to approximately 150mm to 160mm, depending on the actual size of the crop size sensor.
+This will therefore reduce your angle of view (your view will not be as wide, it will be more narrow).

-A benefit that is worth mentioning is that, if you start with a crop sensor camera and later upgrade to a full frame sensor, the full frame lens will be able to come with you to take advantage of the full-frame field of view without any crop requirements.
+A benefit that is worth mentioning is that, if you start with a crop sensor camera and later upgrade to full frame, any full frame lenses you invest in will be able to come with you to take advantage of the full-frame field of view without any crop requirements.

 Optical Stabilizer (OS)

 If you’re using your camera handheld or in low light, image stabilization is going to be your absolute best friend.
 Image stabilization is a system inside of a lens that is intended to reduce blurring associated with the motion of a camera.
-This mechanical system will make sure that your hand shaking or something bumping into your lens won’t cause an image to blur!
+This system will make sure that your hand shaking or something bumping into your lens won’t cause an image to blur!
 Image stabilization is also really handy if you like to shoot in low light.
 Image stabilization allows you to shoot in darker conditions without motion blur because you can lower your shutter speed by a few stops.
 In addition, many mirrorless camera bodies also offer sensor-based stabilization to further enhance your handheld and low-light shooting capabilities.

 Next, you’ll see yet another acronym.
 This one expresses the type of motor that the lens utilizes.
 There are different kinds of motors that a lens may have, but in this case, SIGMA’s patented Hyper Sonic Motor (HSM) is the one that the 70-200mm employs and it ensures that your autofocus is reliably accurate, beautifully silent, and extraordinarily fast.